davidde/notes/GIT.md

 Compare a specific commit to its parent commit.

 * git show cffd76070aaebf82e4b5eb330fe9a2df944c1b81:main.go
-Look at a specific commit of the main.go file (path required) in less editor.
+Look at a specific commit of the main.go file (path required) in less pager.

 * git show cffd76070aaebf82e4b5eb330fe9a2df944c1b81:main.go | vi -
 Look at a specific commit of the main.go file (path required) in vi editor.